 Certain specialty courses will not transfer, including, but not limited to, the following SCC course codes: EME, FNA (except FNA 101 and FNA 102), HLH, NET, NUR, and SGT.

-A syllabus or portfolio may be required for certain courses, as determined by the SCC Office of Academic Affairs.
+A syllabus or portfolio may be required for certain courses, as determined by the SCC Registrar's Office.
 It is the student's responsibility to provide any additional information or documentation, if requested.
 Requests for syllabi or other documentation does not guarantee acceptance upon review.

 Credits will not be accepted for transfer if the course was taken too long ago, even if the course is normally accepted for transfer.

 At the time of transfer: